JimChr-R4GN4R/TaurusG4T3/README.md

 ```

-Check if you have the last version:
+Check if you have the latest version:
 ```
 python3 TaurusG4T3.py -u
 ```